top of page

 In general, 6th-graders will do a course in the fundamentals of mathematics, building on the arithmetic they learned in elementary school; 7th-graders will do pre-algebra; and 8th-graders will do algebra.

 Homework: Homework will be assigned daily.
-The purpose of the homework is to give the student practice working through problems to develop mastery of the concepts and related algorithms.
-The goal is to assign enough problems to ensure understanding, but not so many that it becomes overwhelming.
-Because mathematics is a cumulative discipline (understanding the next concept depends on understanding the current one), the student will be asked to correct incorrect work: the grade for the work will be the average of the scores for the first attempt and the second.
+The aim is to assign enough problems to ensure understanding, but not so many that it becomes overwhelming.
+The purpose of the homework is to give the student the opportunity to practice and master skills.
+Because mathematics is a cumulative discipline (understanding the next concept depends on understanding the current one), the student will be asked to make corrections to incorrect work.
+Making corrections also helps the student learn to find his or her own errors, which is an important skill.

-Goal: My hope is that each student will master all concepts and skills at grade level, and gain a very well-founded confidence in his or her mathematical abilities.
+The goal: My hope is that each student will master all concepts and skills at grade level, gain a very well-founded confidence in his or her mathematical abilities, and begin to understand the beauty of mathematics.

 Signal Mountain Christian Cooperative